-The results contained herein are consistent with the following actuarial assumptions as of June 30, 2017.
+The results contained herein are consistent with the following actuarial assumptions.
 Further detail is provided in the "Actuarial Assumptions and Methods" section of this report.

 Economic Assumptions

 Discount Rate

 The discount rate basis under GASB 75 is required to be consistent with a 20-Year Municipal Bond Index.
 The Bond Buyer General Obligation 20-Bond Municipal Bond Index is used for the determination of the discount rate.
 The discount rate will be based on this index rate that is reported on the last Friday prior to the measurement date.